By Scott Stanley

 Infidelity is on both lists covered so far (and on every list coming up).
 Clearly, that is a sub-category of commitment problems, so commitment is a major theme in both reports I’ve mentioned thus far.
 For some, infidelity is the main reason their marriage ended and, for others, infidelity is something that happened at the end of years of other problems, such as nasty conflicts, incompatibility, and substance abuse.

 I Blame You

 Amato and Previti found that many more people blamed their ex for their marriage ending (33%) than blamed themselves (5%).
-The report also notes that most people (73%) believed that they had worked hard enough on their marriage but that their ex-spouse should have worked harder (74%).
+Similarly, in the report from the survey in Oklahoma, we found that most people (73%) believed that they had worked hard enough on their marriage but that their ex-spouse should have worked harder (74%).
 As in Amato and Previti, we see that most people who have divorced believe their ex was more to blame.